A Quantum Multiparty Packing Lemma and the Relay Channel: Introduction

 The packing lemma provides a unified approach to many, if not most, of the achievability results in Shannon theory.
 Despite its broad utility, it is a simple consequence of the union bound and the standard joint typicality lemma with the three variables $U$, $X$, $Y$.
 The usual channel coding theorem directly follows from taking $U = \O$ and when $\tilde Y^n \sim p_Y^{\ot n}$.

 For the case when $U = \O$ and when $\tilde Y^n \sim p_Y^{\ot n}$, the quantum generalization of the packing lemma is known: the Holevo-Schumacher-Westmoreland (HSW) theorem~\cite{holevo1998capacity,schumacher1997sending}.
 This can be proven using a conditional typicality lemma for a classical-quantum state with one classical and one quantum system.
-However, until recently no such typicality lemma was known for two classical systems and one quantum system, and so a quantum version of \cref{lem:cPacking} was lacking.
-Furthermore, while in classical Shannon theory \cref{lem:cPacking} can be used repeatedly in settings where the message is encoded into multiple random variables, this approach fails in the quantum case due to measurement disturbance, specifically the influence of one decoding on subsequent ones.
-Hence, while it is sufficient to solve the full multiparty packing problem in the classical case with just two senders and one receiver, a general multiparty packing lemma with $k \in \N$ senders is required in the quantum case.
-The bottleneck is again the lack of a general quantum joint typicality lemma with more than two parties.
-However, we can obtain partial results in the quantum case for some network settings, as we will describe below.
+However, until recently no such typicality lemma was known for the case of multiple encoding systems, and so a quantum version of~\cref{lem:cPacking} was lacking.
+Furthermore, while in classical Shannon theory~\cref{lem:cPacking} can be used repeatedly in scenarios where the message is encoded into multiple random variables, this approach fails in the quantum case due to measurement disturbance, specifically the influence of one decoding on subsequent decodings.
+Hence, while it is sufficient to solve the full multiparty packing problem in the classical case with just two encoding systems and repeated measurements, a general multiparty packing lemma with $k \in \N$ encoding systems is required in the quantum case.
+The bottleneck is again the lack of a general quantum joint typicality lemma with multiple systems.
+However, we can obtain partial results in the quantum case for some network scenarios, as we will describe below.